FabianIMI/APD-knappen/README.md

 4. Edit the script constants with your name, preferred status and optional message

 ## Configuration
 After installing, navigate to the Frånvarotavla in your browser.
 Edit the script by clicking the plugin (Tamper/Grease-Monkey) button and selecting the script for editing.
 Change your name under the SETTINGS section and save the changes.
-You can change the other settings as well if you need to.
+If needed you can also change the other settings.

-Clicking the button should now create an absent-status
+Refresh the Frånvarotavla.
+Clicking the button should now create a "working from home"-status.

 ## License